 What is the role of fragrance in contemporary culture, asks a new exhibition at 10 Corso Como

-Milan concept store 10 Corso Como has partnered with London creative agency System Preferences to launch Olfactory Projections 01
+Milan concept store 10 Corso Como has partnered with London creative agency System Preferences to launch Olfactory Signals 01

 Today (20 February 2025) 10 Corso Como opened its doors to Olfactory Signals 01, an exhibition located on the recently redesigned first floor of the Milanese concept store.